IVA Companies to Avoid

 They don’t discuss all of your options

 It’s unrealistic to assume that every customer approaching a debt advice service is eligible for an IVA.
-So, it would be a red flag if a company wants to lead you down an IVA route before you have barely got started in the process with them.
+So, it would be a red flag if a company wants to lead you down an IVA route before you have barely gotten started in the process with them.

-Any financial details you do provide will need to be carefully assessed by an IVA company, and they should only offer an IVA if it is within your best interest.
-They have a professional and ethical duty to discuss all debt solutions that are available to you, and ultimately it should be your decision what route you take – not theirs.
+Any financial details you provide will need to be carefully assessed by an IVA company, and they should only offer an IVA if it is within your best interest.
+They have a professional and ethical duty to discuss all debt solutions available to you, and ultimately it should be your decision what route you take – not theirs.

-So you can be prepared, you can always read about what debt solutions are available before you talk with an IVA company.
+So you can be prepared, you can always read about what debt help solutions are available before you talk with an IVA company.

-Companies should absolutely avoid over-guaranteeing their IVA acceptance rate and making promises that your IVA will be approved.
+Companies should avoid over-guaranteeing their IVA acceptance rate and making promises that your IVA will be approved.
 Whilst no company should be putting your forward for an IVA without genuine reason to believe this is a suitable solution for you, unexpected issues do arise here and there, meaning an application may be rejected.

-This can happen right across the board, so no reputable company will have a 100% success rate – those claiming so would be cause for concern.
+This can happen across the board, so no reputable company will have a 100% success rate – those claiming so would be cause for concern.

-This can lengthen the process for you and you can find yourself back at square one, searching for other debt solutions whilst your debts and interest continue to build.
+This can lengthen the process for you, and you can find yourself back at square one, searching for other debt solutions whilst your debts and interest continue to build.